First Deployment

 • Your server's IP address

-• SSH private key for authentication
+• An SSH private key for authentication

 • CPU: 2+ cores